fetchai/docs-archived/docs/i_nets/quickstart-aw2.md

 7. Once your AEA has successfully sold data twice, stop it and upload it to the AEA-registry:

 	- Change the author in the `aea-config.yaml` to your author handle (run `aea init` to see what it is).
-	- Run `aea publish` from within the AEA project.
+	- Run `aea publish --remote` from within the AEA project.
 You might first have to push the skills you have developed with `aea push skill PUBLIC_ID`.

 8. Optionally, provide feedback on AW-2 to improve the AEA framework and the Agent World incentivized testnet programme.